 Occupation (l) Occupation (J) Min Difference (l-J) SE

 Public Private 2.44 0.66

 Self-Employed 1.20 0.55

 Private Public -2.44 0.66

 Self-Employed -1.24 0.76

 Self-Employed Public -1.20 0.55

-Private 1.24 0.73
+• • Private 1.24 0.73

-Occupation and education background were found to be related with income.
-Majority of the previous studies have highly correlated income with life satisfaction.
-Income was presumed to be a predictor to life satisfaction in this challenging age.
+Occupation and educational background were found to be related with income.
+Majority of the previous studies demonstrated correlation between income and life satisfaction.
+Income was presumed to be a predictor of life satisfaction in this challenging age.
 The increasing cost of living and utilities bills, children's school fees, housing and transportation loans, the inflation rate and more affected income differently.
-People from the high income might not notice the increasing price of items compared to those with low income.
+People from high income level might not aware of the increasing price of items compared to those with low income.

-Thus, the data indicated that the highest income (> RM5000) experienced a high life satisfaction (min = 38.28) compared to lower income earners.
-It is clear that lower income would contribute to a low average value in life satisfactions.
+Thus, the data indicated that the highest income (> RM5000) experienced the highest life satisfaction (min = 38.28) compared to lower income earners.
+It is clear that lower income would contribute to a low average score of life satisfaction.
 The respondents might place income as a criterion to determine life satisfactions.
-Repsondents with the lowest income might feel isolated from the community and felt that they did not deserve to experience the best quality of life.
-Value F = 8.46, k < 0.01 showed that there is a significant difference (Table 5).
+Respondents with the lowest income might feel isolated from the community and felt that they did not deserve to experience the best quality of life.
+Value of F = 8.46, k < 0.01 showed that there is a significant difference (Table 5).
 Income played an important role in influencing life satisfactions of middle-aged women.
-Levene test showed similar or less clear difference in the variances between the studied income categories (1.22, k > 0.05).
+Levene test showed insignificant difference in the variances between the studied income categories (1.22, k > 0.05).
 Post-hoc analysis on the other hand indicated that there is a significant difference between < RM1000 income, RM3001 - RM5000 income, and > RM5001 income (Table 6).

 Table 5.
-Life satisfactions of women from different level of income
+Life Satisfaction from Different Level of Income